ebport/membership-protocol-ccc/README.md

 # membership-protocol-ccc

-This is my coursera cloud computing project implementing a membership protocol.
+This is my coursera cloud computing project.